ar4min/Mautic-Text-Local-SMS-Plugin/README.md

-# Mautic-Text-Local-SMS-Plugin
+# Mautic-Kave-Negar-SMS-Plugin
-This plugin allows to send SMS messages through Textlocal service provider API.
+This plugin allows to send SMS messages through KaveNegar service provider API.
 It is based on the current version of Twilio plugin available in the default Mautic install package.

-## Synopsis

-This plugin allows to send SMS messages through TextLocal service provider API.
-It is based on the current version of Twilio plugin available in the default Mautic install package, and also on TextLocal plugin for previous Mautic versions written by @abreuleonel .

 ## Motivation

-The lack a of an updated version of the original TextLocal plugin as well as the absence of an alternative to Twilio API was what motivated the creation of this.
+The lack a of an updated version of the original KaveNegar plugin as well as the absence of an alternative to Twilio API was what motivated the creation of this.

 ## Installation